-New students are expected to arrive at Bryn Mawr on Wednesday, August 28, 2013.
-Students report to their residence halls (non-residents report to Erdman Hall), beginning at 8:30 a.m.
+New students are expected to arrive at Bryn Mawr on Wednesday, August 27, 2014.
+Students report to their residence halls (non-residents report to Erdman Hall), beginning at 9:00 a.m.
 Lunch is provided for students and their guests.
-The Customs Program starts with the College Welcome at 4:30 p.m.
-Also, programs for families, parents and guardians of new students will be offered that afternoon.
+The Customs Program starts with the College Welcome.
+Programs for families, parents and guardians of new students will be offered that afternoon.
 Guests depart campus before dinner, when students meet with their Customs groups.
-Customs Week continues throughout Monday, September 2, which is Labor Day.
-Classes begin Tuesday, September 3, 2013.
+Customs Week continues throughout Monday, September 1, which is Labor Day.
+Classes begin on Tuesday, September 2, 2014.

-It is not essential that you arrive at Bryn Mawr before noon on Wednesday, August 28.
+We understand that not everyone can arrive by noon on Wednesday, August 27.
 Arriving that afternoon or evening is perfectly all right, particularly if we know when to expect you.
-You will miss some welcoming and discussions in the mid-afternoon, but those are not as important as a night's sleep to some new students.
-If you are planning to arrive late on Wednesday, August 28, and certainly if you cannot arrive until a later date, please email us at email@example.com, telephone us at 610-526-5375, or write to let us know.
+You will miss some welcoming and discussions in the mid-afternoon.
+If you are planning to arrive late on Wednesday, August 27, and certainly if you cannot arrive until a later date, please email us at firstname.lastname@example.org or call us at 610-526-5375.
 Customs will plan to welcome you when you come to campus.

 Cross Country, Field Hockey, Soccer, Volleyball